22 Fun Math Activities for Your ClassroomAll Posts

 There are approaches and exercises, with and without computers, that can enliven your math lessons.

-Try Prodigy — the no-cost, curriculum-aligned math platform loved by over 90 million students, teachers and admins — to engage your class while reinforcing lesson content and teaching essential skills.
+Use Prodigy — the standards-aligned math platform used by millions of students and teachers worldwide — to engage your class while reinforcing lesson content and teaching essential skills.

 2. Read a Math Book